Kong/hashicorp-consul-blogposts/Consul/README.md

 Kong for Kubernetes can implement all sort of policies to protect the Ingresses defined to expose Kubernetes services to external Consumers including Rate Limiting, API Keys, OAuth/OIDC grants, etc.

-The following picture describes the Ingress Gateway, Ingress Controller and Service Mesh architecture.
+The following picture describes the Kong for Kubernetes Ingress Controller and Consul Service Discovery implementing a Canary Release:
 <img src="https://github.com/Kong/hashicorp-consul-blogposts/blob/main/Consul/artifacts/architecture.png" width="800" />